 - Synthetic liver failure: Chronic hepatic disease will result in hypoalbuminemia when there is a > 80% reduction in functional mass.
 Other issues with protein production will frequently be apparent, e.g. low cholesterol concentration, low antithrombin activity, low protein C activity.

 - Acute phase reaction response: An acute phase reactant response is initiated in response to trauma, inflammation, neoplasia, etc and involves release of cytokines (IL-1, IL-6, TNFα) from macrophages.
 These cytokines act on regulatory elements in hepatocyte genes, resulting in upregulation of transcription of acute phase reactant proteins (fibrinogen, serum amyloid A, ceruloplasmin, haptoglobin) and downregulation of transcription of other proteins, including albumin and transferrin (so-called “negative acute phase reactants”).
-Increased degradation of albumin may also play a role in the hypoalbuminemia in this reaction.
+Increased degradation of albumin may also play a role in the hypoalbuminemia in this reaction, particularly if it is altered (e.g. by oxidation).
 In acute phase proteins, the A:G is decreased due to the combination of low albumin and high globulins (this type of response is associated with an increase in α2 globulins on serum electrophoresis).
 In one prospective study of 116 dogs admitted to an emergency center, dogs with systemic inflammation (systemic inflammatory response syndrome or sepsis) and dogs with localized inflammation had significantly lower albumin concentrations (1.9 ± 0.5 g/dL and 2.5 ± 0.4 g/dL, respectively) than clinically healthy blood donor dogs (3.2 ± 0.3 g/dL).
 Low albumin concentrations had good discriminatory ability between inflammation (localized or systemic) versus health (area under a receiver operator characteristic curve of 0.991-0.992) and between localized and systemic inflammation (area under the curve of 0.834), performing better than other markers of inflammation (low plasma iron, high fibrinogen, and high C-reactive protein concentrations) for the latter (Torrente et al 2015).

 - Increased oncotic pressure: The low albumin seen in some cases of multiple myeloma (systemic plasma cell tumor) has been attributed to increased oncotic pressure exerted by the immunoglobulins, particularly those causing hyperviscosity (IgM and high concentrations of some forms of IgG).
 The increased pressure is sensed by hepatic baroreceptors, which is then postulated to cause downregulation of liver production of albumin.
 However, other causes of low albumin (negative production from an acute phase response, glomerular protein loss) are operating with this tumor and may be primarily responsible for the low albumin concentration.